zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

 #### Creating your non-root user
  - With our domain in place we're now ready to actually log into the box and start to configure the server itself.
- - Since we don't yet have a user we'll need to login as root:
+ - Since we don't yet have a user we'll need to log in as root:
    ```
    $ ssh root@your_server_ip
    ```